 The ‘20s’ then led to Monk Bretton railhead, where access into the site was possible.
 The ‘69’ returned to train to Sudforth Lane, where the ‘20s’ were detached to allow them to run to Drax for display at the event and to take part in a photo event that evening.
 The train then reversed and DBC’s 66050/073/190 worked the train into York.

-Want to read and see more?
-Subscribe today and never miss an issue of RAIL.
+This article was originally published in issue 1017 of RAIL.
+For a full version of this article with more images, and many more like it, Subscribe today and never miss an issue of RAIL.
 With a Print + Digital subscription, you’ll get each issue delivered to your door for FREE (UK only).
 Plus, enjoy an exclusive monthly e-newsletter from the Editor, rewards, discounts and prizes, AND full access to the latest and previous issues via the app.

 Comments